Employment Non-Discrimination Act

 H.R.
 1755; S. 815

 Qualified, hardworking Americans are denied job opportunities, fired or otherwise discriminated against just because they are lesbian, gay, bisexual or transgender (LGBT).
-There is no federal law that consistently protects LGBT individuals from employment discrimination; there are no states laws in 29 states that prohibit discrimination based on sexual orientation, and in 34 states that do so based on gender identity.
+There is no federal law that consistently protects LGBT individuals from employment discrimination; there are no state laws in 29 states that explicitly prohibit discrimination based on sexual orientation, and in 33 states that do so based on gender identity.
 As a result, LGBT people face serious discrimination in employment, including being fired, being denied a promotion and experiencing harassment on the job.

 What is the Employment Non-Discrimination Act?